martenframework/marten/docs/docs/schemas/validations.md

 sidebar_label: Validations
 ---

 The main goal of schemas is to validate data and request parameters.
-As such, schemas provide a convenient mechanism allowing to definition validation rules.
+As such, schemas provide a convenient mechanism allowing to define validation rules.
 These rules can be inherited from the fields in your schema depending on the options you used and the type of your fields.
 They can also be explicitly specified in your schema class, which is useful if you need to implement custom validation logics.

 ## Overview